drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 Now, imagine if this was not just a tale of sea and books.
 This story of divided maps and collective trust mirrors the amazing world of Distributed Key Generation (DKG) algorithms.
 Much like the fragmented map, a DKG algorithm breaks down a secret key into multiple shards.
 Only by combining a certain number of these shards can one unlock the information they protect.

-Here's where it gets even more fascinating.
-In the world of DKG, even if one or two pieces are lost, the map can still be unlocked as long as a predetermined minimum number of fragments are combined.
-It’s like ensuring that even if one of the pirates gets lost in the sea, or has been eaten by a shark the rest can still enjoy the treasure.
+Here's where it gets even more fascinating: in the world of DKG, even if one or two pieces are lost, the map can still be unlocked as long as a predetermined minimum number of fragments are combined.
+It’s like ensuring that even if one of the pirates gets lost at sea, or has been eaten by a shark the rest can still enjoy the treasure.
 DKG is a powerful cryptographic technique used in today's tech landscape, ensuring security in decentralized systems.
 This a wonderful world, where trust and cryptography coalesce in perfect harmony.

 ## The trick behind, Secret Sharing: